The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 Choices of Major Programme

-The Faculty of Arts will implement a hybrid admissions model starting from 2020 entry.
-Students may apply for admission to the Broad-based Programme or to a specific Major Programme.
-In the Broad-based programme, students will spend their first year of study exploring different arts disciplines.
-Towards the end of their first year, they will choose the Major they would like to study.
-The Broad-based Admissions programme consists of six Major programmes: (1) Chinese Language and Literature, (2) Creative and Professional Writing, (3) English Language and Literature, (4) Humanities, (5) Religion, Philosophy and Ethics, and (6) Translation.
+The Faculty of Arts uses a broad-based admissions system for five programmes, giving students more flexibility.
+Under the broad-based admissions system, students will spend their first year of study exploring different Arts disciplines.
+Then, towards the end of their first year, they will choose the Programme they would like to study.
+The broad-based admissions system consists of the following Programmes: (1) Chinese Language and Literature, (2) Creative and Professional Writing, (3) English Language and Literature, (4) Humanities, and (5) Translation.

 (1) Chinese Language and Literature